cccbr/runningatower/content/docs/060-headstocks/index.md

 #### Gudgeons

-These must be firmly fixed, either on a bracket attached to a fabricated headstock (A on Figure 4) or passing through a hollow cast metal headstock and secured by a bolt or by riveted.
+These must be firmly fixed, either on a bracket attached to a fabricated headstock (A on Figure 4) or passing through a hollow cast metal headstock and secured by a bolt or riveted.
 It may be possible to detect a problem by swinging the bell through a small angle and looking and listening for anything unusual.
 But realistically, the bell will need to be removed from the headstock for a thorough inspection and possible repair.
 This is certainly a job for a Bell Hanger and would fall under [List B]( ../030-faculty-rules/#list-b) of the Church of England Faculty Jurisdiction Rules.

 #### Painting

-A fabricated headstock which has been galvanised should not normally require painting but, as for [metal frames](../050-bell-frames/#iron-and-steel-frames-1), other metal headstocks will require cleaning and painting every 10 to 20 years.
+A fabricated headstock which has been galvanised should not normally require painting but, as for [metal frames](../050-bell-frames/#iron-and-steel-frames-1), cast metal headstocks will require cleaning and painting every 10 to 20 years.
 This should be done by a Bell Hanger, who will understand the need to avoid damage to the bells and other parts of the installation.
 This could be combined with painting of a metal frame.

 ## Image Credits